xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

      - If difference is much bigger then train-dev error its **Data mismatch** problem.
   5. Test error
      - Calculate `degree of overfitting to dev set = test error - dev error`
-     - Is the difference is big (positive) then maybe you need to find a bigger dev set (dev set and test set come from the same distribution, so the only way for there to be a huge gap here, for it to do much better on the dev set than the test set, is if you somehow managed to overfit the dev set).
+     - If the difference is big (positive) then maybe you need to find a bigger dev set (dev set and test set come from the same distribution, so the only way for there to be a huge gap here, for it to do much better on the dev set than the test set, is if you somehow managed to overfit the dev set).
+  6. However, sometimes the numbers are not just go up, sometimes it performs bad on train-dev, but performs good on dev set.
+Draw the picture in slides can help you get some insights of how to improve your algorithm.
 - Unfortunately, there aren't many systematic ways to deal with data mismatch.
 There are some things to try about this in the next section.

 ### Addressing data mismatch